ap-dev-github/atithidev-website/README.md

 ###The video  of website in action is available on the link:  https://drive.google.com/file/d/1ZWJVsZtbd15ho0pAMKMBn-RrFigO4gkS/view?usp=drive_link
 ##SOME BASIC INFO ABOUT WEBSITE:-
- -This website is made using the microservice concept.
+ ###This website is made using the microservice concept.
 Here we have used a Sentiment analyzer to analyze the emotions of the customers in real time.
- -IT Uses an express-based API that stores and fetches from the MongoDB database.
+ ###IT Uses an express-based API that stores and fetches from the MongoDB database.
 We have populated some initial data in the databases.
- -Also, SQLite is used for user management and relational database models.
+ ###Also, SQLite is used for user management and relational database models.
- -and a proxy is also used for communication between different APIs
+ ###and a proxy is also used for communication between different APIs

 ##HOW TO RUN THE WEBSITE?
  -Step 1:Run the Django server go to the server directory and write the below commands